autasi/tensorflow_examples/README.md

-# TensorFlow examples for training and testing
+# TensorFlow network architectures and evaluations
 This repository contains some TensorFlow examples of various networks architectures.
 Evaluations are performed on CIFAR-10.
 ## Getting started
 Follow the instructions below to get a working copy on your local machine.